 Construction of Grosvenor Square.

 Mayfair’s downmarket reputation took a turn for the better thanks to Mary Davies.
 A wealthy banker’s young daughter, she received an inheritance of more than 100 acres of ‘swampy meads’ near Park Lane and Oxford Street.
-After she married into the Grosvenor family, her son, Sir Richard Grosvenor, began construction of Grosvenor Square.
+After she married into the Grosvenor family, her son, Sir Richard Grosvenor, began the construction of Grosvenor Square.
 Other rich families began to develop nearby streets such as Hanover Square, and these areas became a magnet for viscounts, dukes and earls.

 The annual May Fair moved to Bow.